openfoodfacts/robotoff/doc/how-to-guides/deployment/maintenance.md

 All services are managed by docker. [docker-compose](https://docs.docker.com/compose/) is used to manage these services.

-`tf-serving` has it's own file: `docker/ml.yml`.
+`tf-serving` and `triton` have their own file: `docker/ml.yml`.

-Models for tf-serving part are stored as released at https://github.com/openfoodfacts/robotoff-models.
+ML models are stored as released at https://github.com/openfoodfacts/robotoff-models.

 ## Quick start